{{flagHref}}

 Frequently Asked Questions

-Praseodymium is extensively employed in the production of high-strength alloys, permanent magnets, specialised glasses and ceramics, and in various catalytic processes.
+Praseodymium is currently used in the production of high-strength alloys, permanent magnets, special glasses and ceramics, and catalytic processes.

-Praseodymium is classified as a rare earth element.
-Although it is relatively abundant in the Earth's crust, it is seldom found in pure form.
+While praseodymium is considered one of the rare earth elements, it is relatively abundant within the Earth's crust, but is typically not found in its pure form.

 About the author